Function Health: Partnerships

 In May 2024, the company partnered with health club Equinox Group to offer a personalized nutrition, sleep and fitness coaching program, which included lab testing from Function Health.
 The program was developed to help members measure physical and mental performance in relation to their fitness goals.
 In October 2024, the company partnered with Thrive Global, a health technology company founded by Arianna Huffington.
 The partnership offered a health coaching program to employees.

 In December 2024, the company announced its partnership with biotechnology company Grail to provide members with a multi-cancer early detection (MCED) test, or liquid biopsy, that screens for 50 different types of cancers, including the Galleri test, which is a blood-based MCED test developed by GRAIL.
 The test reviews DNA patterns of different types of cancers before they become symptomatic.

 In February 2025, the company announced a partnership with the National Basketball Players Association.
 The partnership provided NBPA members with access to its lab tests, which Forbes reported is "significantly more" than players receive in their standard medical panels through their teams.
 In April 2025, the company partnered with Thatch, an employer health benefit platform, to offer employees access to preventive diagnostic testing.

-Pricing controversy

-In Nov 2025, Function lowered its pricing from $499 per year to $365 per year for new members, but continued to charge current members the original, higher, price.
-A controversy emerged among Function members, including on its own subreddit.
+In January 2026, Function Health partnered with fast casual restaurant Sweetgreen to offer a limited-time menu developed under Hyman's guidance.
+In February 2026, the company partnered with grocery chain Erewhon for a limited edition smoothie.

+Blood draw volume requirement

+According to Function Health's FAQ, the service requires "about 35-85 mL depending on the person," which usually comes out to five to 10 vials, collected across two separate visits to Quest Diagnostics locations.

+Criticism

+Some doctors and academics have said that Function Health's tests are unnecessary and expensive, and may introduce patient anxiety.
+Jonathan Jarry, a researcher at McGill University's Office for Science and Society, has also criticized some of the claims made by Function Health, such as 25% of the population having heavy metal poisoning.